SentometricsResearch/sentometrics/docs/README.md

 The next step is to use the previously obtained sentiment measures as explanatory variables to predict any other variable.
 The underlying question is: "Does sentiment from texts achieve good (or improve) prediction performance?".

 We provide the possibility of three types of regressions: linear, binomial and multinomial.
 To select the most important sentiment variables, the models are all in the form of an elastic net regularized regression.
 There is salient correlation between the different sentiment variables, inherently due to similarities in aggregation schemes.
 We heavily rely on the **`glmnet`** package to carry out this part of the analysis.
 Model calibration (meaning selection of the optimal elastic net _alpha_ and _lambda_ parameters), can be done through cross-validation or on the basis of one of three information criteria (AIC, BIC and Mallows's Cp).
 The latter is, _to date_, only available for linear models.
+The cross-validation is performed with the **`caret`** package.
+Model calibration and estimation can be speed up using parallel computation, see `help("sento_model")`.

 The following example displays the workflow.
 The `ctr_model()` function establishes the model type and the estimation strategy.
 An examle of a target independent variable is loaded via `data("epu")`.

-If the target variable, the sentiment measures and potentially other explanatory variables are aligned, the `h` parameter can be adjusted to reflect the forecasting horizon.
 The output of a single model run is a `sentomodel` object, and the model results are most easily displayed through the generic `summary()` function.
-Other than that, the object contains the input values, the calibrated _alpha_ and _lambda_, other information, as well as the fitted `glmnet` object.

-Doing parameter calibration by cross-validation requires only a few changes in the control function, in particular the inclusion of a training window and test window size.
-The cross-validation setup is as such that the model is estimated at a sample of size `trainWindow` for all possible _alpha_ and _lambda_ combinations, and prediction performance is measured for the subsequent `testWindow` out-of-sample values.
-The procedure is repeated in a rolling-forward way until the total input sample is exhausted, which is called _training the model_.
-The optimal _alpha_ and _lambda_ values are then those that minimize prediction errors across all the subsamples.
-The cross-validation is performed with the **`caret`** package.
-Model calibration and estimation can be speed up using parallel computation, see `help("sento_model")`.

-Instead of estimating the model once for the entire sample, it might be more interesting to perform the analysis several times with time rolling forward for a smaller sample size.
-This is enacted by setting `do.iter = TRUE`.
-At the same time, this will perform one-step ahead forecasts and provide an assessment of out-of-sample model performance across all iterations, both numerically and visually.
-Trying this out for a sample size of 5 years and only taking interest in the last 50 out-of-sample predictions, you run the code below.
-We also add the lag of the target variable as an explanatory variable.
-The output is an object of class `sentomodeliter`, in which you can find the repeated model estimations, but most importantly an overview of performance measures with respect to prediction errors.
-The performance measures obviously depend on whether you run a linear or a logistic regression.
+The object contains, amongst other useful information, the fitted `glmnet` object.
+Instead of estimating the model once for the entire sample, the same analysis can be performed several times with time rolling forward for a smaller sample size.
+This is enacted by setting `do.iter = TRUE` in the model control function.
+The output is then an object of class `sentomodeliter`, in which you can find the repeated model estimations, and an performance measures with respect to one--step ahead out--of--sample prediction errors.
+The performance measures depend on whether you run a linear or a logistic regression.

 ### Post-analysis